Introducing AI Commit

 Russ McKendrick

-Russ McKendrick 8 min read Suggest Changes
+Russ McKendrick 10 min read Suggest Changes

 I’ll be honest: my commit messages have a history of being terrible.
-Not “wip” or “fix stuff” levels of terrible (usually), but certainly not the kind of clean, conventional, descriptive messages that make a project’s history actually useful six months later.
+Not “wip” or “fix stuff” levels of terrible (usually), but certainly not the kind of clean, conventional, descriptive messages that make a project’s history useful six months later.
 I’d write something passable and move on, telling myself I’d go back and clean things up before opening the PR.
 I never did.

 So I used AI to build an AI tool to fix that.
 AI Commit is a Rust CLI that reads your staged diff and generates a commit message for you.
 The binary is aic, it supports several AI providers including local ones, and it’s been in daily use here since the early builds.